Apostrophe-Corp/0xAuction/Algorand-NFT-SDK/python-algorand-sdk/README.md

 ### Optional Step
 **This step is only required when a user wants to update a mutable NFT.
-Remember that an NFT is only mutable if the metadata_url spassed while creating the NFT was created and passed as specified by the ARC-19 standard.**
+Remember that an NFT is only mutable if the metadata_url passed while creating the NFT was created and passed as specified by the ARC-19 standard.**

 update_nft(asset_id, metadata_url, clawback="", freeze="")